TeamBreastCancer4/Breast-Cancer-IML-Project/README.md

 Each algorithm work trainset on 70% of initial dataset and it is tested with the 30%.

+# dataset
+the dataset can be found (https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)

+# Description about Data

+Given data is in excel sheet having integer values as well as floating point values in it. there are total 33 features in given data and 569 rows. this dataset contains information about the cells which are taken from mass(fluid) from breast. after injecting out some fluid from breast for observation, this sample is break down using elctronmicroscope and all information regarding those cells have been extracted out which has area, size, perimeter, radius and many such other features about these cells. summarizing, in total 569 samples have been extracted for this deep level observation.

 # How to execute ...
 first make sure that code file i.e. imlproject.py and file containing data i.e. data.csv are present in the same file or directory, then set path of anaconda environment to that specific path and then follow the given instruction below:

-To run the scripts you just type in your anaconda environment (prompt): python imlproject.py
+To run the scripts you just type in your anaconda environment (prompt):

+python imlproject.py

 As result of execution the reached accuracy will print
-# dataset
-the dataset can be found (https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)

-#Description about Data
-Given data is in excel sheet having integer values as well as floating point values in it. there are total 33 features in given data and 569 rows.
+# Execution and Output of Code